By Jennifer McManus, RD, LDN, CDCES

 According to the American Heart Association, heart disease is the leading cause of death in the United States for both men and women.

-When it comes to cholesterol, the main thing to focus on from a dietary standpoint is your fat intake.
+When it comes to cholesterol, the main focus from a dietary standpoint is your fat intake.

 If you’ve picked up a label lately, you may have been overwhelmed with all the fats listed.

-Trans fats negatively affect cholesterol, and are found in things like:
+Trans fats negatively affect cholesterol and are found in foods such as donuts, cakes, bookies, pies, biscuits, and other fried foods.

 There are two main types of cholesterol:

-When reading a food label, make sure there is "0 grams" of trans fat.
+When reading a food label, make sure there are "0 grams" of trans fat.

 Also, check the ingredients list and avoid products with “partially hydrogenated oils.”

-Food companies can sneak these trans fats in if they are less than 0.5g/serving, so reading the ingredients is super important.
+Reading the ingredients is important because food companies can sneak these trans fats in if they are less than 0.5g/serving.

 Saturated fats